tiberiusferreira/blog/content/posts/machine_learning_rust_simd_II.md

 }
 ```

-This looked like a weird named function, but it didn't seem to be doing much.

 >I later discovered it was part of the Basic Linear Algebra Subprograms (BLAS) specification and was an acronym for general matrix multiplication.

 Naively I rewrote it in (safe) Rust and got horrible performance, over 2x slower than the C version.
 Turns out, in such a tight loop bounds checking has a high price.